NAHLN/terminal-sync-vscode/lessons/02-files-directories.md

 #### The `man` command

-The other way to learn about `ls` is to type
+The other way to learn about `ls` is to type:

+**Command:**
 ~~~
 $ man ls
 ~~~

+**Output (interactive):**

+This command produces a *different kind of output*: instead of printing text and returning to your prompt, it opens a **full-screen viewer**.
+This viewer reacts to special shortcut keys and lets you scroll through the documentation.

-This command will turn your terminal into a page with a description of the `ls` command and its options.
+Specifically, `man ls` turns your terminal into a page containing a description of the `ls` command and all its options.

 To navigate through the `man` pages, you may use <kbd>↑</kbd> and <kbd>↓</kbd> to move line-by-line,